How does Bi4Cloud work?

 Contrast that to the security, both physical and electronic, of your server room or your PC?

 Bi4Cloud is sent data from either the accounting vendors cloud servers or your servers under your setup and control.
 It only sends the information to run reports and analytics.

 Bi4Cloud uses bank grade security including SSL and HTTPS so transfer of the data is encrypted.
 People can't eavesdrop.
 No-one can see your data as it's transported or your reports that are displayed on screen.

 Because your data is stored encrypted if any part change is attempted in invalidates all the data.
 The data is read-only.

-Your servers are not accessed from the outside world but rather the information is transferred out to the cloud from your server with a connector program you install and control.
+With hosted accounting system your servers are not accessed from the outside world but rather the information is transferred out to the cloud from your server with a connector program you install and control.
 So there is no opportunity for people to hack into your server or on the BI cloud.
 Because there is no access into your server there is no way for an outsider to get a copy of your data.

 Separate login for each user